lbiard/msam_australian_birds/README.md

 1. Licenses/restrictions placed on the data:

 2. Links to publications that cite or use the data: García-Navas V, López-Povedas G, Bliard L, Chrsitidis L, Ozgul A. 2023.
-No country for small birds: positive association among medium-sized, aggressive species in Australian bird communities.
+No country for small birds: potential positive association among medium-sized, aggressive species in Australian bird communities. https://doi.org/10.1111/ddi.13774

 3. Links to other publicly accessible locations of the data: Data associated to "García-Navas V, López-Povedas G, Bliard L, Chrsitidis L, Ozgul A. 2023.
-No country for small birds: positive association among medium-sized, aggressive species in Australian bird communities".
+No country for small birds: potential positive association among medium-sized, aggressive species in Australian bird communities".
 Figshare. https://doi.org/10.6084/m9.figshare.20463717.v2

 4. Links/relationships to ancillary data sets: NA